Kinolau Community Native Species Art Exhibit

 Your submission can be any creative form—visual art, poetry, mele (song), or ʻōlelo noʻeau (wise saying) —so long as it honors at least one of these species; no profanity or profane images will be accepted.

 Selected pieces will be featured on our website and social media.
-Participants of the in-person Lau Ke Aloha x Pilina ʻĀina event on March 29 are encouraged to submit their artwork.
-Due date for submissions is April 12, 2026, at 11:59 P.M.
+Participants of the in-person Lau Ke Aloha event on June 4 are encouraged to submit their artwork.
+Due date for submissions is June 19, 2026, at 11:59 P.M.

-As a further opportunity to support the life-giving power of native species and art on Maui, Mākena Golf & Beach Club will donate $10 ($5 each) to Maui Youth & Family Services and to Friends of the Childrenʻs Justice Center for every piece of original artwork submitted by April 12, 2026, at 11:59 P.M., with a goal of 300 submissions.
+As a further opportunity to support the life-giving power of native species and art on Maui, Mākena Golf & Beach Club will donate $10 ($5 each) to Maui Nui Marine Resource Council and Hui o Ka Wai Ola for every piece of original artwork submitted by June 19, 2026, at 11:59 P.M., with a goal of 300 submissions.

 Artwork may be displayed at future Mākena community events.